 - Science technologies – 9 percent

 - Architecture and planning – 8 percent

 - Mechanic and repair technologies – 7 percent

 - Social sciences – 6 percent

-- Biological and biomedical sciences – 6 percent
+- Liberal arts and sciences, general studies and humanities – 6 percent

 - Education – 5 percent

-Employers plan to hire the most new grads this year for information technology, customer service, finance/accounting, business development and sales positions, the study found.
+Employers plan to hire the most new grads this year for information technology, customer service, business development, finance, accounting and production jobs.